pokitdok/pokitdok-apex/README.rst

 Unlike session cache, org cache is accessible across sessions, requests, and org users and profiles.
 Org cache expires when its specified time-to-live is reached, in this case, 60 minutes.

-If your organization has not set up a default cache partition by following these steps.
+If your organization has not set up a default cache partition, you may do so by following these steps.

 Navigate: ``Setup`` > ``Platform Cache`` > ``New Platform Cache Partition``